About the 24/7 RN responsibility

 The government is undertaking work to further develop and refine the 24/7 RN responsibility.
 This includes:

-- developing clinically appropriate alternative models of care to ensure safe and quality care is delivered when a RN is not available due to workforce shortages
+- developing clinically appropriate alternative models of care, through the University of Wollongong, to ensure safe and quality care is delivered when an RN is not available due to workforce shortages.
+This project will finish in the second half of 2023.

 - including the 24/7 RN responsibility in Star Ratings.